 The FMA PAC Board & Executive Committee are comprised of physician leaders from around the state.
 There are up to sixty-five physician members, one medical student member, up to seven alliance members and one PA Member.

 How can I become a member of the FMA PAC?

 There are several levels of commitment to the FMA PAC.
-Learn more about investing in the family of medicine and become a member today by completing the PAC Donations & Membership Application.
+Learn more about investing in the family of medicine and become a member today Click Here to Donate Online or Print Membership Form.

 About the FMA Alliance

 For over 90 years, the FMA Alliance has supported Florida patients,